-The National Council for Accreditation of Teacher Education (CAEP) Standard 1 requires that education professionals exhibit professional dispositions, defined as professional attitudes, values, and beliefs demonstrated through both verbal and non-verbal behaviors as educators interact with students, families, colleagues, and communities.
+The Council for the Accreditation of Educator Preparation (CAEP) requires that education professionals exhibit professional dispositions, defined as professional attitudes, values, and beliefs demonstrated through both verbal and non-verbal behaviors as educators interact with students, families, colleagues, and communities.
 These positive behaviors support student learning and development.